mytran2111/MNIST_digit_recognizer/README.md

 # MNIST Digit Recognizer

 Over the break, I want to make a demo app for one of my Machine Learning project so I decided to start with MNIST, something classic that I have built quite few time.
 This is a classic MNIST problem, handwritten digit recognizer.
-I achieved accuracy score of 99.7%.

 <img alt="MNIST Pic" src="background_pic.png" style="height: 50vh; display: block; margin: 1em auto;">